Best Practices for E-commerce Pricing Strategy

 Companies make their prices lower than competitors to attract more customers.

-Sephora is a well-established brand with a chic luxury vibe that appeals to the higher-end of customers’ pockets.
+Sephora is a well-established brand with a chic luxury vibe that appeals to higher-end customers’ pockets.
 On the other hand, Ulta Beauty prices its products to be affordable to pocket-friendly or price-sensitive customers.

 To accurately work with a competitor-based pricing strategy, you’ll need to conduct market research and competitor analysis, monitoring your competition to figure out the way they set their prices.